 Greg Harber has been a member of Alabama Audubon since he first moved to the city in 1986.
 During that time, he has served in various capacities, including as a chapter officer and key member on several committees (Bird Counts and Education, among others).
-An avid cyclist and master birder, he currently serves on the Alabama Audubon Board of Directors and as chair of our Field Trips committee.
+An avid cyclist and master birder, he currently serves on the Alabama Audubon Board of Directors and as chair of our Conservation committee.